zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

     		// END USER CODE
     ```

 When you use this in a microflow, you just need to specify the start and end dates, and the name of the resulting list.
-This example iterates through all the data objects in the list and prints the date of that object.
+This example iterates through all the data objects in the list and writes the date of that object to the log.

 {{< figure src="/attachments/howto/extensibility/howto-datastorage-api/image037.png" class="no-border" >}}